caoli5288/fastcraft/README.md

       fastcraft.blacklist.ingredient.&lt;entry&gt;<br>
     </td>
     <td>
       Bypasses entries in the blacklist config.
-This permission will have<br>
-      different functionality, depending on whether blacklist.yml is being<br>
-      used as a blacklist or a whitelist:<br>
+This permission will have different functionality, depending on whether blacklist.yml is being used as a blacklist or a whitelist:<br>
       <b>Blacklist</b>: Allow a player to craft certain blacklisted recipes.<br>
       <b>Whitelist</b>: Disallow a player from crafting whitelisted recipes.